okohll/abdocs/content/docs/fields/field-options/relation-field-options.md

 ## Use only given values
 When this is un-ticked, allow the user to create a new parent record directly from the child record's editing screen.
 Relation fields allow you to type the name of a parent record to find and select one.
 If no matches are found, a prompt will appear allowing the user to create one.

+## Show navigation link
+When this is ticked (as it is by default), allow the user to navigate from a record containing this field to the one that the relation links to.
+For example, if a contacts table contains a relation to the organisations table, then when a user views a contact, allow them to navigate to the related organisation by clicking a navigation icon next to the field.